Argennon-Project/.github/profile/README.md

 Argennon* is a next generation cloud based blockchain and smart contract platform.
 The Argennon blockchain uses a hybrid proof of stake (HPoS) consensus protocol, which is capable of combining the benefits of a centralized and a decentralized system.
-In Argennon, ledger storage and transaction validation are outsourced to the cloud and normal personal computers or smartphones, with limited hardware capabilities, can validate transactions and actively participate in the Argennon consensus protocol.
+In Argennon, ledger storage and transaction processing are outsourced to the cloud and normal personal computers or smartphones, with limited hardware capabilities, can validate transactions and actively participate in the Argennon consensus protocol.
 This property makes Argennon a truly decentralized and democratic blockchain and one of the most secure existing platforms.

-In Argennon, Computational Integrity (CI) is achieved by using succinct cryptographic proofs (STARK/SNARK) and data integrity is guaranteed by cryptographic accumulators.
-There is no need to trust cloud servers.
-At the same time, a smart clustering algorithm keeps the network usage and the overhead of commitment schemes manageable.
+The Argennon cloud is trustless and publicly verifiable.
+Computational Integrity (CI) is achieved by using succinct cryptographic proofs (STARK/SNARK) and data integrity is guaranteed by cryptographic accumulators.
+At the same time, a smart clustering algorithm keeps the bandwidth usage and the overhead of commitment schemes manageable.

 The Argennon protocol strongly incentivizes the formation of a permission-less network of Publicly Verifiable Cloud (PVC) servers.
 A PVC server in Argennon, is a conventional data server which uses its computational and storage resources to help the Argennon network process transactions.
 This encourages the development of conventional networking, storage and compute hardware, which can benefit all areas of information technology.
-This contrasts with the approach of some older blockchains that incentivizes the development of a totally useless technology of hash calculation.
+This contrasts with the approach of some older blockchains that incentivized the development of a totally useless technology of hash calculation.

 An Argennon validator is light enough to be implemented as a smart contract.
 By deploying an Argennon validator on another